icst2021satool/subsumption-experiment/README.md

 Time, and
 Weka.

 All programs, excepting Collections and Weka, are the version 1b obtained from Defects4J repository.
 Collections is version 25b (first buggy version of this program) from Defects4J and Weka is version 3.8 from its own repository.
-All programs were compiled and their test suite was run.
-These directory constitutes the input for satool.
+To save space, we just post in this repository the file for Weka because we used a specifict version (3.8) of it.
+The other programs can be obtained from the defect4j directory (https://github.com/rjust/defects4j).
+The instructions on how extract the programs from defect4j repository is given below.
+These directory constitutes the input for satool and before running any script All defects4j programs should be compiled and their test suite run.

 ## ```jaguar-data``` directory.